Guerin Emig: A look inside the NCAA allegations against OSU and the university's response

 The details?

-OSU sat out guard Jeffrey Carroll during the first three games of the 2017-18 season pending its review of the Evans case, before reinstating him.
+OSU held out guard Jeffrey Carroll during the first three games of the 2017-18 season pending its review of the Evans case, before reinstating him.

 How serious is a Level I violation?